-Figure 16: Relationship between average long term mean water depth and average inundation frequency across PSUs.
+Figure 17: Relationship between average long-term mean water depth and average inundation frequency across PSUs.
 Symbols indicate PSUs within different hydrologic basins.

-Figure 17: Relationship between average long term mean water depth and temporal standard deviation of water depth.
+Figure 18: Relationship between average long-term mean water depth and temporal standard deviation of water depth.
 The weak correlation between these variables indicates that regions with dryer or wetter conditions do not necessarily have more stable or variable conditions.

-Figure 18: Spatial patterns of elevation variance across the historic ridge-slough landscape.
-Colors indicate the amount of microtopographic relief (measured as the standard devation of elevation within each PSU).
+Figure 19: Spatial patterns of elevation variance across the historic ridge-slough landscape.
+Colors indicate the amount of microtopographic relief (measured as the standard deviation of elevation within each PSU).
+Color scale is log-transformed due to high variability in one outlier PSU (PSU 73- northern most site in WCA2)

-Figure 19: Frequency of elevation variation across PSUs.
+Figure 20: Frequency of elevation variation across PSUs.
 The bi-modal pattern observed in these data is consistent with current hypotheses about bistability of homogeneous and patterned configurations of the ridge-slough landscape.
 Data from PSUs outside the historic ridge and slough are not included.

-Figure 20: Relationship between hydrologic conditions and elevation mode separation across PSUs.
+Figure 21: Relationship between hydrologic conditions and elevation mode separation across PSUs.
 Mean annual water depth is calculated as the difference between the temporal mean of water level since 1991 and the mean elevation of sampled points within each PSU.
 Elevation mode differences are based on cluster analysis results presented in Table 2.
 Points with zero difference between elevation modes are those whose elevation distributions were best fit by a single normal distribution.
 Data include PSUs sampled by Watts et al. (2010) but not any duplicate measurements of individual PSUs.
 Data from PSUs outside the historic ridge and slough are not included.
 The anomalous observation from PSU 27 was excluded based on severe recent fire history and incursion by cattail.

-Figure 21: Covariation between two measures of landscape-scale microtopographic structure: the standard deviation of soil surface elevation within a PSU, and the difference between the means of elevation modes in the same PSU, as estimated from mixed distribution modeling.
+Figure 22: Covariation between two measures of landscape-scale microtopographic structure: the standard deviation of soil surface elevation within a PSU, and the difference between the means of elevation modes in the same PSU, as estimated from mixed distribution modeling.
 Points with zero difference between elevation modes represent PSUs whose elevation distributions were best described by a single normal distribution.